VasilSokolov/Library2023/Library_2023/documentation/ReadmeForProjectLibrary.txt

 10.Create functionality for Category
 11*.Send mail for Accountant with report in pdf format

-*DB will be in csv file format with opportunity to be replaced with relation SQL DB
+*0-DB will be in csv file format with opportunity to be replaced with relation SQL DB